lino-framework/book/docs/dev/overview.rst

 Packages
 ========

-- Lino : the core framework + the standard plugin library (mod:`lino.modlib`) : users, notify, comments, changes, about, ...
+- :mod:`lino` is the **core framework** which comes with a minimal standard plugin library: users, notification framework, comments, ...

-- XL : the Extensions Library : contacts, countries, calendar, accounting, groupware, ... (see :doc:`xl`)
+- :mod:`lino_xl` is the **Extensions Library** : contacts, countries,
+  calendar, accounting, groupware, ... (see :doc:`xl`)

-- The :mod:`lino_book` repository
-  contains the docs and a test suite for the Lino framework.
+- The :mod:`lino_book` repository contains the docs (i.e. the source code of what you are reading right now) and a test suite for the Lino framework.
 The book itself is not published as PyPI package.

 - Lino applications covered by the Lino Book: